Paul Taylor, giant of modern dance, dead at 88 in New York

 "Big Bertha," though, was most notable for its disturbing content, reflecting Taylor's penchant for giving equal time to the darkest depths of human nature.
 "Bertha" is a robotic carnival creature.
 A wholesome 1950s family — a couple and their daughter — comes out to the fun fair to play, but after feeding coins into Bertha's slot, slips into depravity; by the end, the father has raped and killed his pig-tailed young daughter.
 Even a lighter work, "Company B," a set of jaunty dances like the jitterbug to the music of the Andrews Sisters, has its dark elements: Look closely amid the joyful dances and you see young men as soldiers, shot and crumpling to the ground.

-A strong message always emanated from Taylor's work, said dance writer Allan Ullrich.
-"You know he's always saying something," Ullrich said.
-"There should be two words written on his tombstone: 'He communicated.'"

-Paul Belleville Taylor, Jr. was born July 29, 1930, during the Great Depression.
-He began his life in a town outside Pittsburgh, but spent much of his youth in the Washington, D.C. area.
+Paul Belleville Taylor, Jr. was born July 29, 1930 and spent much of his youth in the Washington, D.C. area.
 In his whimsically written autobiography, "Private Domain," he describes a childhood full of boundary-testing moments: A run-in with police after he and a friend steal a baby stroller from a variety store, or a prep-school stunt involving the actual excavation of a coffin.

 He wound up at Syracuse University, where he studied painting and then joined the swim team, purely to gain scholarship money.
-College sports was more work than he expected, but at 6-foot tall and with a huge arm span, he was well suited to the sport.
+At 6-foot and with a huge arm span, he was well suited to the sport.

 Those arms, swinging through space, would become crucial to his dance work.
 In fact, Taylor's signature move looks a bit like a swimmer in mid-butterfly stroke, albeit twisted up to the sky.